dzirbel/Game-of-Life/README.md

 ## Future

-The Game of Life is currently under development by zirbinator.
-I plan to add a number of features soon, including:
+The Game of Life is no longer being developed.
+Planned features included:

 * improved pattern interface
 * the ability to save/delete/rename/etc. patterns
 * right-click menus

-Longer-term, I am hoping to implement:
+Longer-term, I was hoping to implement:

 * Memory: return to the first generation
 * Zombie Cells: cells that are always alive (or dead)